REVIEW — Fundrise, “Invest in a Better Alternative”

 Is There Reason To Be Suspicious of Fundrise?

-Last year, Fundrise dealt with one big regulatory snafu.
+Is Fundrise legit?
+That's a complicated question.
+Last year, the company dealt with one big regulatory snafu.

 On August 22, 2023, SEC announced settled charges against Fundrise for improper solicitation practices.
 From February 2016 to December 2021, Fundrise had compensated more than 200 social media influencers and online newsletter publishers to solicit clients, but didn’t require these solicitors to provide clients with mandatory disclosures about their relationship with Fundrise and the terms of their compensation agreements, which was illegal at the time.
 Fundrise agreed to a cease-and-desist order, censure, and a hefty $250,000 penalty, settling charges of willful violation of investment adviser regulations without admitting or denying the findings.
 Whoops!